LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/add-service-dto/_index.md

 The `@Configuration` annotation tells Spring that this class will contain `@Bean` definitions for Spring managed objects.
-Inside the class, we define a `@Bean` that will return an instance of the `BCryptPasswordEncoder` that we were using the `User` class.
+Inside the class, we define a `@Bean` that will return an instance of the `BCryptPasswordEncoder` that we were using in the `User` class.

 #### Refactoring `User` model